Find a Neck Pain Doctor Near You

 In which cases do doctors recommend injections for neck pain?

 This depends on the nature and duration of your pain, as well as other factors.
-Usually, doctors recommend pain injections when traditional approaches like medication and physical therapy haven’t worked.
+Usually, neck pain specialists recommend pain injections when traditional approaches like medication and physical therapy haven’t worked.

 Am I a good candidate for injections?

-Your pain doctor needs to fully understand your medical history before recommending this or any other therapy.
-You should inform them if you take any medication (especially blood thinners), also if you have any infection or allergies.
+However, your pain doctor needs to fully understand your medical history before recommending this or any other therapy.
+You should inform them if you take any medication (especially blood thinners), also if you have diabetes, any infection, or allergies.